Marco Misciagna: Career

-He has collaborated with Uto Ughi, Alexander Rudin, Sergey Stadler, Alexander Markov, Mariana Sirbu, Gianluigi Gelmetti, Ramin Bahrami, Rocco Filippini, Stephen Burns, Antony Pay, Franco Petracchi, Muhai Tang, José Serebrier, and Vladimir Zubitsky.
+He has collaborated with Uto Ughi, Alexander Rudin, Sergey Stadler, Alexander Markov, Mariana Sirbu, Gianluigi Gelmetti, Mario Benzecry, Ramin Bahrami, Rocco Filippini, Stephen Burns, Antony Pay, Franco Petracchi, Muhai Tang, José Serebrier, and Vladimir Zubitsky.

 He is an honorary principal soloist of the Arkhangelsk State Chamber Orchestra, Camerata Esteban Salas and the Orchestra Sinfonica de Oriente (Cuba).

 In 2018, he received the Gold Medal from the Deputy Prime Minister of Ukraine for the commemoration of the 150th Anniversary of the Kiev Opera House.

 He is an Officer of the Volunteer Military Corps of the Italian Red Cross, auxiliary of the Armed Forces, with Decree of the President of the Republic.

 Teaching and Academic Positions

 He is a viola professor at Nino Rota Music Conservatory in Monopoli and an Adjunct professor of violin and viola at the Music and Performing Arts Department of Bilkent University in Ankara.

 He is also an Honorary Professor at S.Rachmaninov State Conservatory in Tambov; Far Eastern State Academy of Art in Vladivostok (Russia); Institut Supérieur de Musique de Sousse (University of Sousse, Tunisia); Estaban Salas Conservatory in Santiago de Cuba; Pettman National Junior Academy of Music (Auckland, New Zealand); Komitas State Conservatory of Yerevan (Armenia).